BackEndByAlex/salaryscope-api/src/graphql/schema/README.md

 ---

+## city.graphql

+Types and operations for cities.

+- `City` — id, name, optional state, and the country it belongs to
+- `CityPage` — paginated result wrapper
+- `cities` — paginated list of cities, filterable by country
+- `city` — single city by ID
+- Nested `records` field on `City` to fetch paginated salary records for that city

+---

 ## salaryRecord.graphql

 Types and operations for salary records, the main resource of the API.

 - `SalaryRecord` — all salary fields plus relations to job, company, and countries.
 Some fields are only present for certain data sources (noted inline in the schema).
 - `SalaryRecordPage` — paginated result wrapper
-- `SalaryRecordFilters` — all available filters: job, category, country, company, source, work year, experience level, employment type, work setting, company size
+- `SalaryRecordFilters` — all available filters: job, category, country, company, city, source, work year, experience level, employment type, work setting, company size
 - `CreateSalaryRecordInput` — fields required and optional when creating a new record
 - `UpdateSalaryRecordInput` — same fields but all optional.
 Source cannot be changed after creation.
 - `salaryRecords` — paginated list with filters